Campaign History of the 151e Régiment d'Infanterie - III

 11 Co. - 2 KIA, 21 WIA, 33 MIA

-25 October: At 0400 hrs, 2 Bat. (including 8 Co., which has left the first line during the night) departs Lombartzyde to occupy the Furnes (Veurne) Road, le Syphon and the Pelican Bridge.
+25 October: At 0400 hrs, 2 Bat. (including 8 Co., which has left the first line during the night) departs Lombartzyde to occupy the Furnes (Veurne) Road, le Syphon and the Pelican Bridge (Pelikaanbrug).
 While en route, it receives counter-orders and is directed to the Bois Triangulaire to the west of Nieuport.
-At 0700 hrs, 1 Bat. is ordered to also depart Lombartzyde and rally its two companies at the bridge head, reassembling on with 2 Bat. in the Bois Triangulaire.
+At 0700 hrs, 1 Bat. is ordered to also depart Lombaertzyde and rally its two companies at the bridge head, reassembling on with 2 Bat. in the Bois Triangulaire.
 (These two battalions are under Commandant Monphous' orders).
 3 Bat. remains in the first line with the 162 RI for the defense of Lombartzyde to the north of the Yser.

 2 Bat. leaves a half company guarding Syphon and another half company guarding Pelican bridge.
 At 1015 hrs, 1 Bat. is instructed to extend itself to join up with a battalion of Belgian chasseurs, which is to the east of Nieuport, along the Ramscappelle Road.
 At 1230 hrs, is ordered to halt with two companies on the Ramscappelle Road and two companies along the rail road.
-At night, 3 Bat. is to be relieved in the first line in front of Lombartzyde by a battalion of the 162 RI.
+At night, 3 Bat. is to be relieved in the first line in front of Lombaertzyde by a battalion of the 162 RI.
 But at 2100 hrs the Germans launch a strong infantry and artillery attack, which rages on throughout the night.
-3 Bat. will be forced to fall back and is pressed up against the right bank of the Yser where the men dig rudimentary entrenchments.
+3 Bat. will be forced to fall back and is pressed up against the right (i.e. north) bank of the Yser where the men dig rudimentary entrenchments.
 As high-tide comes in the water level of the Yser rises and floods the shallow trenches.
 Despite the hardships, the men manage to hold onto their positions.
 Thanks in part to the actions of the 151, Belgian engineers are given the time they needed to make plans for the flooding of the plain.

 • Recorded losses for the regiment on 25 October are 3 killed (incl.
 Sous-Lieut.
 Lépine), 22 wounded, and 8 missing.

 26-28 October: At 0500 hrs, 1 Bat. marches to Ferme d'Allaertshoch (Allaertshuizen / Allaertscoek).
 At 0600 hrs, 2 Bat. leaves Oost-Dunkerke and, via Welpen (Wulpen), takes up positions along the canal and the Furnes Road.
 At 0700 hrs, 3 Bat. leaves its positions near Lombartzyde and put under the disposition of the 162 RI in order to cooperate in the defense of Nieuport.
 Meanwhile, the 1 Bat. and 2 Bat. are told to push up to the Belgian positions along the Nieuport-Dixmude (Diksmuide) railway, and then to Groostdijh canal.
-By 1500, 1 Bat. has entrenched itself along the canal 700 meters east of Boitshancke (Boitshouke / Booitshoeke), facing east.
-2 Bat. moves up to Chapelle in echelon to the right of 1 Bat.
+By 1500, 1 Bat. has entrenched itself along the canal 700 meters east of Boitshouke (Booitshoeke), facing east.
+The 2 Bat. moves up to Chapelle in echelon to the right of 1 Bat.
 At 1600 hrs, orders arrive from brigade instructing the regiment to have one battalion install itself at Chapelle and another at Ferme de Violon.

 • Recorded losses for the regiment on 26 October are 2 killed, 19 wounded, and 6 missing.
 The casualties recorded in the JMO include: